wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 On the day of your arrival, show the booking confirmation from the hotel to the APM officer on site (not JIM or MOH personnel) to show that they are willing to check you in.

-See the known quarantine stations [here](/appendix-misc#last-known-hotels-for-quarantine-in-malaysia).
+See the known quarantine stations [here](/appendix-misc#hotels-hso).
 All arrangements are subject to hotel availability, and additional charges may apply depending on the location.

-## Can I get food or personal items delivered to/from my hotel via Grab or by family members?
+## Can I get food or personal items delivered to/from my hotel via Grab or by family members? {#my-hso-delivery-personal}

 The SOPs on delivery differ from hotel to hotel.
 You are advised to check with the hotel directly.